linsomniac/rgca/README.md

       It is compatible with OpenSSL commands (including managing the "serial" and "index.txt" files).

-      A config file may be specified in "INI" format.
-There is a "DEFAULT" group that is always read, and other sections may be selected using the "--config- group" option, so that multiple configurations may be easliy switched between.
+      One or more config files may be specified in "INI" format.
+Earlier config files override values set in later files.
+There is a "DEFAULT" group that is always read, and other sections may be selected using the "--config-group" option, so that multiple configurations may be easliy switched between.

       Values may also be set using the environment.
 Options that can be set from the environment are listed in the help related to those options.